Patient Stories

 Head and Neck cancers matter – Hazel’s tonsil cancer battle and return to cycling and Spain

-My journey with squamous cell carcinoma, a form of head and neck cancer, began with a seemingly minor neck discomfort during my retirement in Spain.
+My journey with squamous cell carcinoma (tonsil cancer), a form of head and neck cancer, began with a seemingly minor neck discomfort during my retirement in Spain.
 I led an active and healthy lifestyle, was an avid cyclist and hiker and hadn’t consumed alcohol or cigarettes in over a decade.
 Despite this, I discovered a small lump above my collarbone, which raised concerns.
 However, I remained energetic and symptom-free, continuing my daily activities.
 Little did I know that my life was about to take a dramatic turn over the next two months.

 After a series of medical visits, including a biopsy and scans, I was diagnosed with squamous cell carcinoma of the right tonsil with lymph node involvement.
 The cancer was related to the HPV16 virus, and the medical team proposed a treatment plan involving high-dose radiation and chemotherapy.
 I also received VMAT (Volumetric Modulated Arc Therapy) radiation, a technique that precisely targets cancer cells while minimizing harm to healthy tissue.